An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Related work

-After determining the methods for feature extraction, a classifier need to be selected for automatic classification.
-The early work on computer-aided classification used several machine learning methods applied to sMRI.
-Support Vector Machine (SVM), Random forest (RF) and boosting were widely used to build classification models that is helpful for clinical diagnosis automation \cite{rathore_review_2017}.
-However, most of these methods rely on manual/semi-automatic feature selection which are inadequate to present the whole structural information.
-Recently, deep learning has achieved a great success in computer vision field, which has also become a popular and useful method for medical image analysis including Alzheimer's disease (AD) diagnosis based on MRI image.
+Recently, deep learning has achieved a remarkable success in the field of Computer Vision, which has also become a popular and useful method for medical image analysis including Alzheimer's disease (AD) diagnosis based on MRI images.
 The convolutional neural network (CNN) \cite{krizhevsky2012imagenet} \cite{simonyan2014very} has been proven to be suitable for grid-like data such as RGB images and MRI images.
 Billones et al. proposed a modified 16-layered VGG network to AD classification with sMRI images \cite{billones_demnet:_2016}.
-The method selected 20 central slices of sMRI image and reached high accuracy level on classification tasks using 900 sMRI images from the ADNI database.
-Residual network is the most widely used DCNN architecture which won the Imagenet classification competition \cite{he2016deep}.
-It aims to alleviate the issue of disappearing/exploding gradients when the network is larger.
+The method selected 20 central slices of a sMRI image and achieved high accuracy on classification tasks using 900 sMRI images from the ADNI database.
+Residual network is the most widely used CNNs architecture that won the Imagenet classification competition \cite{he2016deep}.
+It aims to alleviate the issues with the vanishing/exploding gradients when the network becomes deeper.
 In ResNet Block, a shortcut connection is added to link the input with the output, thus the Resnet learns the residual of input.
-Li et al.\cite{li_deep_2017} proposed a deep network with residual blocks to classify sMRI images by using 1776 sMRI images of ADNI database.
+Li et al.\cite{li_deep_2017} proposed a deep network with residual blocks for AD diagnosis using 1776 sMRI images from the ADNI database.